cchitsiang/awesome-stars/topics.md

 - [terrastruct/d2](https://github.com/terrastruct/d2) - D2 is a modern diagram scripting language that turns text to diagrams.
 - [nitrictech/nitric](https://github.com/nitrictech/nitric) - Nitric is a framework for cloud-native apps and infrastructure from code.
 It takes care of infrastructure and config without limiting your language or cloud, so you can spend your time writing applica
 - [thangchung/go-coffeeshop](https://github.com/thangchung/go-coffeeshop) - ☕ A practical event-driven microservices demo built with Golang.
 Nomad, Consul Connect, Vault, and Terraform for deployment
-- [mehdihadeli/store-golang-microservices](https://github.com/mehdihadeli/store-golang-microservices) - 🧺 A practical microservices sample, built with golang, domain-driven design, cqrs, event sourcing, vertical slice architecture, event-driven architecture, and the latest technologies.
+- [mehdihadeli/store-golang-microservices](https://github.com/mehdihadeli/store-golang-microservices) - 🧺 A practical store microservices, built with golang, domain-driven design, cqrs, event sourcing, vertical slice architecture, event-driven architecture, and the latest technologies.
 - [answerdev/answer](https://github.com/answerdev/answer) - An open-source knowledge-based community software.
 You can use it quickly to build Q&A community for your products, customers, teams, and more.
 - [temporalio/temporal](https://github.com/temporalio/temporal) - Temporal service
 - [wailsapp/wails](https://github.com/wailsapp/wails) - Create beautiful applications using Go
 - [wundergraph/wundergraph](https://github.com/wundergraph/wundergraph) - Serverless API Gateway for GraphQL, REST, gRPC, Kafka and more with a focus on API Composition & Integration.
-- [memphisdev/memphis](https://github.com/memphisdev/memphis) - Next-Generation Real-Time Data Processing Platform
+- [memphisdev/memphis](https://github.com/memphisdev/memphis) - Next-Generation Event Processing Platform
 - [coder/coder](https://github.com/coder/coder) - A tool that provisions remote development environments via Terraform
 - [hackstoic/golang-open-source-projects](https://github.com/hackstoic/golang-open-source-projects) - 为互联网IT人打造的中文版awesome-go
 - [pocketbase/pocketbase](https://github.com/pocketbase/pocketbase) - Open Source realtime backend in 1 file